-Located near the tourism office in the Selçuk town center, this appealing museum preserves many of the archeological treasures, including sexy stuff such as marble statues of the Anatolian fertility goddess Cybele (Artemis) with rows of egg-like breasts, statuettes of the phallic god Priapus, and that lovely little bronze statuette of a boy on a dolphin which you’ve probably seen in photos.
+Located near the tourism office in the Selçuk town center, this appealing museum preserves many of the archeological treasures, including marble statues of the Anatolian fertility goddess Cybele (Artemis), statuettes of the god Priapus, and a lovely little bronze statuette of a boy on a dolphin which you’ve probably seen in photos.

 If you’re interested in archeological sites, this region abounds with them.
 Consider spending a day doing the Priene-Miletus-Didyma Tour.